Novaissance/Novaissance/README.md

 ---

-Built with ❤️ by a16z Teams
+Built with ❤️ by a16z Interns